Clementbroeders/france-travel-recommender/README.md

 3) Scraping - booking.com
 Retrieve hotel data for each city

-All the data are compiled in this notebook, and the result is a map of the 20 best hotels within the 5 selected cities.
+All the data are compiled in this notebook, and the result is an interactive map of the 20 best hotels within the 5 selected cities.

+You can see an example on the following link : https://github.com/Clementbroeders/france-travel-recommander/plotly.html